With Treatment

 Call (855) 304-5885 for 24/7 help with treatment.

-South County Youth Services is an inpatient rehab facility in Alexandria, VA that is located in the 22310 zip code.
-South County Youth Services provides inpatient treatment for drug/alcohol addiction and mental health diagnosis and residential treatment for substance abuse.
-It provides relapse prevention, anger management and motivational interviewing.
+South County Youth Services is an inpatient addiction rehab facility in Alexandria, Virginia that is situated in the 22310 zip code.
+It can accommodate rehab for teenagers.

 Address: 8350 Richmond Highway, Suite 515, Alexandria, VA 22310 in Fairfax County